 Internal programs, policies and procedures that help make Johnson County Operations sustainable

-Capital Project Standards Process (here) and related Sustainability Minimum Standards (here)
+Capital Project Standards Process and related Sustainability Minimum Standards (both available on request)

 In August 2014, the Board of Supervisors adopted the Green Capital Project Standards Process and Sustainability Minimum Standards to ensure new or renovated County facilities are energy and resource-efficient.
 For projects of 2,000 or more square feet of conditioned space, Leadership in Energy and Environmental Design certification (LEED) is pursued; if LEED is not feasible or applicable, the minimum standards apply.